Cealrglario/Cealrglario/README.md

 ## Hi there!

-#### I am a 3rd year software engineering student at the University of Calgary with a minor in aerospace.
+#### I am a 3rd year software engineering student at the University of Calgary.

 I'm currently expanding my knowledge in embedded systems and software design, learning about RTOS and inter-task exclusion/communication (mutexes, sempahores, and message queues).